wintersys-projects/adt-build-machine-scripts/doco/AgileToolkitDeployment/ApplicationUpdates.md

 No doubt the CMS system you have deployed as well as the components, plugins and modules that you have installed will require updating and this is the way to do it.
-Most likely at a time when your website is least busy, follow these steps:
+Most likely at a time when your website is least busy.
+This can seem a bit round the houses but once you have it nailed, its not to much of a song and dance.
+So, to perform application updates on a live site, follow these steps:

-**BEFORE DOING ANYTHING MAKE SURE YOU HAVE GOT WORKING BACKUPS OF YOUR WEBSITE.
-YOU MIGHT WANT TO SIMPLY RENAME YOUR HOURLY BACKUPS WITH A .orig or .working DIRECTLY USING YOUR GIT PROVIDER'S GUI SO THAT THEY ARE NOT OVERWRITTEN BY THIS PROCESS AND YOU CAN ROLL BACK TO THEM IF SOMETHING GOES WRONG**
+>      BEFORE DOING ANYTHING MAKE SURE YOU HAVE GOT WORKING BACKUPS OF YOUR WEBSITE.
+YOU MIGHT WANT TO SIMPLY RENAME YOUR HOURLY BACKUPS FOR YOUR WEBROOT AND DATABASE WITH A .orig or .working DIRECTLY USING YOUR GIT PROVIDER'S GUI SO THAT THEY ARE NOT OVERWRITTEN BY THIS PROCESS AND YOU CAN ROLL BACK TO THEM IF SOMETHING GOES WRONG**

 1. Put your website into maintenance mode following [this](https://github.com/wintersys-projects/adt-build-machine-scripts/blob/main/doco/AgileToolkitDeployment/ApplicationConfigurationUpdate.md) process to update configurations.
 Your visitors should then see "Maintenance mode - come back later"